GRIM PICKINS AND THE BASTARD CONGREGATION Southern blues-metal with a tinge of darkness.

 UTAH Heavy, downtuned local rock band.

-JAZZ FUNK JAM WITH MASON DAVIS Local jazz player Mason Davis hosts a jam session.
+JAZZ FUNK JAM WITH MASON DAVIS Local jazz musician Mason Davis hosts a jam session.

 Celebrate Dr. Seuss’ birthday!
 Reuben Haller performs his “Cat in the Hat” show, full of puppetry, juggling and music.
 All ages.